Winter shouldn’t mean putting a lid on your sense of adventure. At these SA parks, it’s a great time to visit.

 Described as a true oasis in the desert, Witjira National Park is the perfect winter escape.

-Located almost 900 kilometres north-west of Port Augusta on the western edge of the Simpson Desert, Witjira offers a winter wonderland like no other.
+Located almost 900 km north-west of Port Augusta on the western edge of the Simpson Desert, Witjira offers a winter wonderland like no other.

 The milder months between May and September are the ideal time to kick back and unwind in this desert beauty, taking in the stunning sunsets and basking in the warm waters of the heritage-listed Dalhousie Springs.